jsteele22/telescopes/docs/ota/lunt_usage.md

 ## Better Alignment

 For better alignment, use telescope control software (such as Stellarium) or the hand controller.
-There are only two alignment objects that you can use: the scope's __home position__ (always used by default) and the sun.
+For solar observing, there are only two alignment targets that you can use: the scope's __home position__ (always used by default) and the sun.

 * Precisely align the mount __azimuth__ using a compass (smartphone